digiltd/oh-rtd-test/Dropbox-IO.md

 You'll have to authorize openHAB to connect to your Dropbox.
 This is done in a three step process. openHAB requests a token which is used as a one-time-password to get hold of an access token (second step) which will be used for all future requests against Dropbox.

+**Step 1** is to add the line "dropbox:initialize=true" in the openhab.cfg file, if it does not already exist.

-**Step 1** is issued by openHAB automatically.
-You will find some log entries like this:
+**Step 2** is issued by openHAB automatically on startup.
+You will find some log entries (also in the console) like this:

     17:04:35.375 INFO  o.o.i.d.i.DropboxSynchronizer[:202] - #########################################################################################
     17:04:35.376 INFO  o.o.i.d.i.DropboxSynchronizer[:203] - # Dropbox-Integration: U S E R   I N T E R A C T I O N   R E Q U I R E D !!